The Best Homemade Margaritas: All-Natural, 3-Ingredients

 I prefer my margaritas boldly tart but sweet enough to balance the tartness, and I’m not shy with the tequila.
 You’ll need to find the exact ratio of ingredients that you enjoy best.

 Small changes can have a big effect on taste.
 Like a half shot glass of lime juice or a small drizzle of agave can really make a difference.
-Play around with the recipe to find your happy place, pun intended.
+Play around with this fresh margarita recipe to find your happy place, pun intended.

 You can doctor up the basic mixture as you like by adding other liquors or add a handful of strawberries, put it all in a blender, and you’ve got a frozen strawberry margarita in seconds.